 To see how someone else came out of wrestling with how to explain Jack Vance and his works, visit Lord of Language, Emperor of Dreams: a profile of Jack Vance (a great title).
 Another quite interesting (and lengthy) essay is “Deserted By My Enemies: Vengeance as a Theme in the Writings of Jack Vance”, by Martin LaBar [archived copy].

 A devoted Vance reader describes his visit with the author, which offers some insights into Vance’s nature, in the aptly titled essay A Visit to Jack Vance [archived copy].
+And another appreciation of Vance, with a biography included, can be found at 100 Years of Jack Vance, a page on Walter Bitner’s site.

 Will Vance ever finally arrive on the big stage?
 There was an extensive article, “The Genre Artist” by Carlo Rotella, in The New York Times Magazine for July 15, 2009.
 It’s a nice article, though it could be better in some ways.
 One must hope it will turn out to have been a first step in elevating Vance’s popular esteem.
+[Regrettably, the Times, apparently starved for income, has put that article behind a paywall—not even the Wayback Machine can get at it.)

 And there is Totality Online, where you can search the totality of Vance’s oeuvre as set forth in the VIE (a free registration is required).
 This is wonderful for all sorts of Vancian research, whether serious or frivolous.